• Skip to primary navigation

 • Prepare pasta according to package directions, but subtract 2 minutes from the cooking time.

-• When draining pasta, try to leave a couple of cups of cooking water in the pan.
-Dump the pasta back into the water in the pan and return it to the stove over medium heat.
+• When draining pasta, leave a couple of cups of cooking water in the pan.
+Dump the pasta back into the water and return it to the stove over medium heat.
 Add a tablespoon or two of olive oil and stir the pasta to distribute it throughout.

 • Transfer the cooked veggies to the pasta pot.
-Add the spring onions and garlic scapes and stir through.
+Add the green onions and stir through.

 • Just before serving, sprinkle with feta cheese.
-I love feta, so when I sprinkle my spaghetti with it, approximately 1 ounce per serving
+I love feta, so when I sprinkle my pasta primavera with it, approximately 1 ounce per serving

 Notes